Sockeye: a language for analyzing hardware documentation: Related Work

 \section{Related Work}

 \paragraph{\gls{soc} address modelling} Decoding nets were introduced by Achermann \etal~\cite{achermann:itp:2018}.
-The static nature of this representation captures the system at a single point in time.
-In contrast, our approach supports dynamic updates to the address translation state by not separating the address mapping from the rest of the system.
+Their static representation captures the system at a single point in time.
+In contrast, our approach supports dynamic updates to the address translation state.

 \paragraph{MMU configuration and driver verification} Velosiraptor~\cite{achermann:asplos:2025} formalizes the semantics of \gls{mmu} and other memory protection hardware, and synthesizes operating system code to program them.
-This provides an important primitive for building secure systems: writing the right bit patterns to protect a memory region, but leaves the question which regions need to be protected unanswered, which is what our work focuses on.
+This answers the question of what bit patterns to write to protect a memory region, but leaves the question which regions need to be protected unanswered, which is what our work focuses on.
 Termite~\cite{Termite_SOSP09} and Pancake~\cite{zhao:arxiv:2025} introduce driver synthesis for individual devices, however their models lacks the capability to represent how these devices affect the interactions on \glspl{soc} as a whole.

-\paragraph{\gls{soc} analysis} Existing work on \gls{soc} verification and fuzzing assumes access to the implementation's \gls{rtl} description~\cite{SoC_Confidentiality_DAC21,hossain:date:2023}.
-In contrast, our approach is applicable to any \gls{soc} with a suitable reference manual, though the quality of the reference manual plays a key role in how useful the resulting specification will be.
+\paragraph{\gls{soc} analysis} Existing work on \gls{soc} verification and fuzzing assumes access to the \gls{soc}'s \gls{rtl} code~\cite{SoC_Confidentiality_DAC21,hossain:date:2023}.
+In contrast, our approach is applicable to any \gls{soc} with a suitable reference manual, though the quality of the manual plays a key role in how useful the resulting specification will be.